ytang913/PGC-Crime-Collector/README.md

 Users can explore data on the Crime Incidents February 2017 to Present dataset to see a more personal representation of Prince George's County crime from residents and incoming residents.
 They can engage with the data visual by hovering and inputing a crime type.

 # Data Page
+Users can explore data on the Crime Incidents February 2017 to Present dataset to see a more personal representation of Prince George's County crime from                        residents and incoming residents.

+They can engage with the data visual by hovering and inputing a crime type.

+If users are unable to find the crime incident they are looking for they can add it to our website and then when refreshing the crime incident will appear.

 # Documentation

 This web-based application was created using HTML, CSS, JavaScript, APIs, JSON file, Leaflet, SQLite, Express, and Node.Js.